evortigosa/AI_devs/README.md

-Artificial Intelligence implementations for my reference.
+Machine/Deep Learning implementations for my reference.
-Based on multiple papers and blog posts used as inspiration resources.
+Based on multiple papers and blog posts used as inspirational resources.